Dirty Money: The Story of the Criminal Assets Bureau

-Dirty Money: The Story of the Criminal Assets Bureau was an Irish crime program broadcast on TV3 at 10 p.m. on Monday nights.
+Dirty Money: The Story of the Criminal Assets Bureau is an Irish crime program broadcast on TV3 at 10 p.m. on Monday nights.
 The show began on 25 February and ended on 3 April 2008.
 The series comprised six one-hour episodes examining the role of the Criminal Assets Bureau (CAB).
 The program was presented and narrated by the then Sunday World journalist Paul Williams.
 Williams explores what led to the establishment of the multi-agency Bureau and interviews the people who played a big part in the formation of the bureau.

 The series was released on DVD in the run up to Christmas 2008.
 The programme began a repeat broadcast on 6 January 2009, ending on 9 February 2009.